topyo/Microservices-Development/README.md

 ---

 ## Clean Up Instructions

-Follow the instructions below to delete the AWS resources you created in each module.
+We will now clean up.
+Please follow the instructions below to delete the AWS resources  created in each module.

 Start clean up by deleting each of the services (posts, threads, abd users) that are running in your cluster: